cheyrou23/using-cloud/help for technology people/Set up government email services securely/G Suite.md

-## Secure email delivery build for G Suite
+## Set up government email services securely - G Suite

 How to implement the guidance on [securing government email](https://www.gov.uk/guidance/securing-government-email) in G Suite (formerly Google Apps) to provide encryption, anti-spoofing, and to pass an assessment.
 Doing these things will add your domain to a whitelist of secure domains which organisations can use to filter email.